|

 Construction of Mad River Glen |

 In August, the Mad River Corporation announced R. J. Pierce would be constructing the base shelter.
-Designed by Delano & Aldrich of New York, the plans included a huge stone fireplace, "thermopane" picture windows, modern restrooms, a ski shop, a first aid room, employee living quarters, and a 100-person cafeteria.
+Designed by Delano & Aldrich of New York (possibly by architect Alexander McIlvaine), the plans included a huge stone fireplace, "thermopane" picture windows, modern restrooms, a ski shop, a first aid room, employee living quarters, and a 100-person cafeteria.
 Later that month, the corporation filed that it had received nearly $200,000 in stock sales.

 On November 23, 1947, Mad River Glen picked up nearly a foot and a half of snow, making it difficult for lift installers to work.
 Following a two-day meeting of the Mad River Corporation and American Steel and Wire, the ski area announced it would have to postpone its debut until the 1948-49 season.
 At this point, the Basebox shelter was largely complete, most of the lift footings had been poured, and 14 towers were reportedly standing.